-Scott Rush is the Director of Fine and Performing Arts in Dorchester School District Two in South Carolina and is the former Director of Bands at Wando High School in Mount Pleasant, SC.
+Scott Rush is the team lead for the Habits series by GIA Publications and is the former Director of Bands at Wando High School in Mount Pleasant, SC.
 He is a graduate of the New England Conservatory of Music in Boston, Massachusetts and the University of South Carolina.
-He currently serves as conductor of the Charleston Wind Symphony, a semi-professional ensemble in Charleston, South Carolina.
+He currently serves as co-conductor of the Charleston Wind Symphony, a semi-professional ensemble in Charleston, South Carolina.

 Under his direction, the Wando Symphonic Band performed at the 2007 Midwest International Band and Orchestra Clinic and were recipients of the 2007 Sudler Flag of Honor administered by the John Philip Sousa Foundation.
-His marching bands were two-time BOA Grand National finalist and won the South Carolina State 5A marching band championships nine consecutive years.
+His marching bands were two-time BOA Grand National finalist.

 Mr. Rush is active as a conductor, clinician and adjudicator throughout the United States and Canada.
-He is lead writer for the Habits series and has authored or co-authored ten highly touted books: Habits of A Successful Band Director, Habits of A Successful Musician, Habits of a Successful Middle School Musician, The Evolution of A Successful Band Director, Habits of A Successful Middle School Band Director, Habits of A Successful String Musician, Habits of a Successful Middle Level String Musician, Quality of Life Habits of A Successful Band Director, Habits of a Successful Choir Director, and Habits of a Significant Band Director for GIA Publications.
+He is the author and co-author of fourteen highly touted books, some of which include: Habits of A Successful Band Director, Habits of a Successful Beginner Band Musician, Habits of a Successful Musician, Habits of a Successful Beginner Band Musician, Habits of a Successful Middle School Musician, The Evolution of a Successful Band Director, Habits of a Successful Middle School Band Director, Habits of a Significant Band Director and Pathway to Success for GIA Publications.
 Mr. Rush has served as President of the South Carolina Band Directors Association and is a former member of the Board of Directors for the National Band Association.
 In 2010, Mr. Rush was elected into the prestigious American Bandmasters Association and in 2011 was awarded the Bandworld “Legion of Honor.”
-In 2015, he was elected into the South Carolina Band Directors Association Hall of Fame and in 2016 was awarded the Edwin Franko Goldman Award by the ASBDA for contributions to music education.
+In 2016, he was awarded the Edwin Franko Goldman Award by the ASBDA for contributions to music education.

-This workshop will focus on the important role "fundamentals" plays in the development of outstanding musicians and great-sounding ensembles.
-A comprehensive approach to warm-up, timing and reading skills, and ensemble resonance are explored.
-Key practices in sightreading through full-ensemble performance will be the cornerstone of student development.
+This clinic will focus on the important role "fundamentals time" plays in the development of outstanding musicians and great sounding ensembles.
+A comprehensive approach to the warm-up, timing and reading skills, and ensemble resonance will be explored.
+Key practices in sight-reading through full-ensemble performance will be the cornerstone of student development.
 Through this process, all roads lead from the "components of playing" to going beyond the notes.
-Solfege and music-making exercises conclude the presentation.
+Solfege and music making exercises conclude the presentation